genesiscommunitysuccess/docs/docs/web-ui-reference/integrations/webpack.md

 }
 ```

-This setup uses `ts-loader` to process TypeScript.
+This set-up uses `ts-loader` to process TypeScript.
 It will also enable both a production mode and a development mode that watches your source, recompiling and refreshing your browser as things change.
 You can read more about Webpack configuration in [the official Webpack documentation](https://webpack.js.org/).

 To enable easy execution of both our production and development builds, let's add some script commands to our `package.json` file.
 Find the `scripts` section of your `package.json` file and add the following two scripts: